 Degree Offered: Bachelor of Arts

-Available on the Augusta and Bangor campuses
+Available on the Augusta and Bangor campuses and online

 Interdisciplinary studies encourages students to work between and among traditional disciplines, to approach a topic, issue, or problem from a variety of perspectives.
 Interdisciplinary education is particularly valuable in our complex and changing world.

 The INT Major

 Students interested in Interdisciplinary studies can also choose to major in INT, creating a connected, integrated program in close consultation with faculty advisors.
 In fact, the interdisciplinary major is one way that students can major in fields that do not otherwise culminate in bachelor degrees at UMA, including areas in which there are minors, such as American Studies.
 Students combine programs and courses to create a major that works with their interests and goals.